antonio-meraz-villa/C-course/README.md

 # C sharp-course
 All the exercises through the semester

-This is a free-to-use pack of exercises to see every some topics on oop programing and interfaces programing hope it can help somebody.
+This is a free-to-use pack of exercises about some topics on oop programing and interfaces programing hope it can help somebody.